xwmx/nb/README.md

 types of plugins, identified by their file extensions:

 - .nb-theme - Plugins defining [color themes](#custom-color-themes),
-- .nb-plugin - Plugins defining new subcommands and add functionality.
+- .nb-plugin - Plugins defining new subcommands and adding functionality.

 Plugins are managed with the [`nb plugins`](#plugins) subcommand and installed in the `"${NB_DIR}/.plugins"` directory.